TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 weight: 5
 ---

-[Tyk Cloud]({{< ref "tyk-cloud" >}}) hosts and manages the control planes for you.
-The data planes can be deployed across multiple locations:
+[Tyk Cloud](https://tyk.io/cloud/) hosts and manages the control planes for you.
+You can deploy the data planes across multiple locations:
-* as [Cloud Gateways]({{< ref "/content/tyk-cloud/environments-&-deployments/managing-gateways.md" >}}): in Tyk Cloud, in any of 5 regions available, fully managed by Tyk - so that you don’t have to care about deployment and operational concerns.
+* as [Cloud Gateways]({{< ref "/content/tyk-cloud/environments-&-deployments/managing-gateways.md" >}}): deployed and managed in Tyk Cloud, in any of [5 regions available]({{< ref "/content/tyk-cloud/what-is-tyk-cloud.md#where-is-tyk-cloud-hosted" >}}).
+No need to care about deployment and operational concerns.
 * as Hybrid Gateways: deployed locally and managed by you: in your own data centre, public or private cloud or even on your own machine

-This page describes how to deploy hybrid data planes that connects to Tyk Cloud, in both Kubernetes and Docker environments.
+This page describes the deployment of hybrid data planes and how to connect them to Tyk Cloud, in both Kubernetes and Docker environments.

 ## Pre-requisites